-However, if your naturalization certificate is lost, stolen, or damaged you may need to request a new copy.
-You can apply for a new certificate by filing Form N-565 with the USCIS.
-You can obtain this immigration form by visiting the USCIS website.
+If your naturalization certificate is lost, stolen, or damaged you may need to request a new copy.
+You can apply for a copy of naturalization certificate by filing Form N-565 with the USCIS.
+You can obtain this immigration form by visiting the USCIS website or by using our service to correctly prepare your Form N-565 and also get personalised filing instructions.
 In addition to filling out the form, you will need to attach two passport-style photos of yourself to your application.
 These must be recent photos that meet all the USCIS requirements outlined in the Form N-565 instructions.

 In addition, when filing Form N-565 you will also need to provide any documents that support your reason for requesting a second naturalization certificate.
 This is because you are not permitted two have two certificates at once.
 If your original certificate has become damaged, for example, you will be required to submit the damaged certificate with your Form N-565.
 If your certificate is outdated because your name has changed, you will need to provide a marriage certificate or court order showing your legal name change.